Chicken Tikka Masala (Instant Pot, Slow-Cooker and Oven Directions)

 - Meanwhile, mix the Half n Half with Corn Starch.
 Switch the setting back to [Sauté] while mixing in the Half n Half.
 Stir until the sauce has thickened.
 Stir in lemon juice.

 Slow Cooker and Oven Directions:

-Let cool for 5 minutes before serving atop Coconut Jasmine Rice.
+- Let chicken cool for 5 minutes before serving atop Rice.

-The best way to have success with this dish is to gather all ingredients and measuring spoons.
+Please note the differences in frozen vs. thawed chicken breasts in each cooking directions.
+The Pressure Cooking method requires frozen chicken breasts.
+Also, the best way to have success with this dish is to gather all ingredients and measuring spoons before beginning.
 You will be glad you did, because look at all these spices!
 You won’t want to accidentally miss one!

 Includes Affiliate Links